cognitedata/reveal/README.md

 If you now navigate to [localhost:3000](https://localhost:3000), the browser should show a simple 3D model with a UI.

 To show a model from your own CDF project, you must first configure Reveal to use your CDF credentials.
-Follows the steps in the section [Environment for Credentials](environment-for-credentials).
+Follows the steps in the section [Credentials Environment](#Credentials-Environment).

 change the URL to `https://localhost:3000/?project=<project>&env=<environment>&modelId=<modelId>&revisionId=<revisionId>`.